28th January – Lock Tavern, Camden

 Having met while studying at university, their juxtaposition of complimentary but unlikely blends gives the Purple Lights a truly unique sound.
 Incorporating pedals, loops, synths, voice effects and above all their talent, charisma and energy that has given them a strong reputation among London’s music scene.

 In 2016 the Purple Lights self released their first EP ‘Sow the Seeds’ to glowing press reviews.
 Playing notable gigs as Camden’s Lock Tavern, Passing Clouds, New Cross Inn.
 With summer spent at festivals including Secret Garden Party, Glass Butter Beach and being invited by Keith Allen to open up his stage at Latitude.

-The Purple Lights are set to self release second EP ‘Not Alone’ this spring.
-Harking on themes of gun violence, alienation and the merit of hard work.
+At the end of 2017, The Purple Lights self released their second EP ‘Not Alone’, harking on themes of gun violence, alienation and the merit of hard work.

 Scratch Night at London Roundhouse feat. headliners The Purple Lights.

 “Purple Lights are no strangers to the live circuit, regularly packing out venues and festivals all around the UK with their blend of pop, acid rock and reggae beats.”

 – Premier of Try So Hard with 1883 Magazine.
 Read More

 “The Purple Lights have a strange effect on people.